KateTorres/text-unwrapper/README.md

 # Text Unwrapper
 This short python program unwraps line-wrapped `.txt` files by removing unnecessary line breaks.
 This can be useful for further processing, such as conversion of text into audio.
 The program merges lines unless separated by an empty line (indicating a paragraph break).
-It uses a simple GUI prompt to select a `.txt` file and saves the result with a `_unwrapped.txt` suffix.
+It uses a simple GUI prompt to select a `.txt` file and saves the result with a `_unwrapped.txt` suffix and provides user with an option to exclude bracketed numbers (for example: [123]).

 ## Features
 - GUI-based file selection
-- Preserves paragraph breaks
+- Preserves paragraph break (user menu option)
+- excludes bracketed numbers (user menu option)
 - Detects encoding with `chardet`
 - Saves the unwrapped output to a new file